frontity/docs/docs/seo/README.md

 {% hint style="info" %}
 Want to know more about **SEO & Headless WordPress**?
 Have a look at this [post](https://frontity.org/blog/seo-for-headless-wordpress-themes/)
 {% endhint %}

+{% hint style="info" %}
+If you have any questions about Frontity & SEO then please come and join us in [the community](https://community.frontity.org/) and ask there!
+Our SEO expert will be able to provide [some advice](https://community.frontity.org/t/deploying-frontity-wordpress-on-the-same-domain/1124/4) to help you improve the SEO of your Frontity site.
+{% endhint %}